-On World Down Syndrome Day, Dr. Pilar Calva remembers geneticist Jerome Lejeune.
+On World Down Syndrome Day, Dr. Pilar Calva remembers the man who discovered the genetic nature of the condition.

 The Vatican announced a major step forward in the cause of canonization of Jerome Lejeune, the French doctor who discovered the genetic cause for Down syndrome, on January 21 this year.